nPhil01/EagleOwlsGenderDifference/README.md

     * lines.shp
     * points.shp

-To run the code open finalAssignment.qgz in QGIS and enter the scripts in the python console.
+To run the code open finalAssignment.qgz in QGIS and enter analysis.py into the python console.

 ## References:
 [1] Reinhard Vohwinkel et al. in prep. (no year).
 Eagle owl Reinhard Vohwinkel MPIO <br>